Vaunage

 Panorama on the Vaunage from the central oppidum of Nages.

-The Vaunage is an area of southern France made up of the plain and the small hills around Nages, which is known for its Gallic oppidum.
+The Vaunage (Vaunatge) is an area of southern France made up of the plain and the small hills around Nages, which is known for its Gallic oppidum.
 The Vaunage area is located between Languedoc and Provence and between Sommières and Nîmes.
 It is north of the Camargue.
 From east to west the villages of Vaunage are: Caveirac, Clarensac, Langlade, Saint-Dionizy, Nages-et-Solorgues, Calvisson, Boissières, Saint-Côme-et-Maruéjols, Congénies.

 Demography

 According to the 1999 census, The population of the Vaunage was 15,250, the area being 9981 ha.